 Preventive Measures for AC Systems

 Preventing carbon monoxide production starts with the proper care and maintenance of your AC and heating systems.
 Regular professional servicing ensures that your systems are operating safely and efficiently.
 Technicians can spot and fix potential hazards before they become serious problems.
 Keeping vents and chimneys clear of blockages is also crucial to prevent the buildup of harmful gases.
+An AC repair technician can inspect shared HVAC spaces, airflow restrictions, venting concerns, and connected heating equipment that may affect carbon monoxide safety.
+The CDC advises never using a generator, charcoal grill, camp stove, or other fuel-burning device inside a home, basement, garage, or near a window, making carbon monoxide prevention important around all fuel-burning equipment.

 • Change or clean your AC filters as recommended by the manufacturer.